Mike Florio: Sportswriter career

 Florio began his sportswriting for a now-defunct site called NFLtalk.com in June 2000.
 The site was then bought out by ESPN.com, where Florio continued to write a rumor and news report.
 He worked for ESPN.com for six months.

 On November 1, 2001, Florio created the website and blog Profootballtalk.com, which focuses on the National Football League.
 Florio, 36 at the time, began Profootballtalk.com as a sideline to practicing labor law in Clarksburg, West Virginia.

 On June 14, 2009, it was announced that Profootballtalk.com would become an affiliate of NBC Sports, which would hold exclusive rights to Profootballtalk (PFT) content although Florio would retain ownership in a revenue-sharing deal.

 After becoming a partner with NBC, Florio began contributing to NBC Sports' television coverage, including Football Night in America.

-In June 2020, disparaging comments Florio had made about the LGBT community and derogatory comments he made about the disabled community in PFT articles in 2005 and 2006 came to light.
-These comments included the use of derogatory terms such as "homos", "fruits", "queers" and "fudge packers".
+In June 2020, comments Florio had made about the LGBT community in PFT articles in 2005 and 2006 came to light.
+These comments included names like "homos", "fruits", "queers" and "fudge packers".
 Florio issued an apology for these comments on June 26, 2020.